Services / Train the Trainers

 Meet Your Mentoring Excellence Masterminds Facilitator

-MEMs are led and facilitated by Lisa Fain, Director of the Center for Mentoring Excellence and our knowledgeable team of mentoring experts.
+MEMs are led and facilitated by Lisa Fain, CEO of Center for Mentoring Excellence and our knowledgeable team of mentoring experts.
 Lisa’s passion for mentoring is fueled by her strong conviction that leveraging differences and helping employees grow creates a better workplace and drives better business results.
 She has conducted mentoring training programs for corporate, government and educational institutions.
 Her training as an attorney, coach and corporate leader of Diversity and Inclusion allow her to bring a unique blend of teaching, coaching, listening and problem-solving to the Masterminds, creating community and balancing group and individual learning needs.

 When mentees are part of a community of fellow learners, they’re far more likely to leverage the benefits of mentoring.
 It gives them a safe place to learn, ask questions and bounce ideas off each other.
 The Mentoring Excellence Masterminds Series for Mentees (Mentee MEMs) combines the benefit of a learning community with expert content and coaching, ensuring success and providing just-in-time support.